-To read the December Issue of the CPPG Newsletter click on the Patient Participation Group heading at the bottom of the page or alternatively click on the link in the top right hand corner.
+To read the latest issue of the CPPG Newsletter click on the Patient Participation Group heading at the bottom of the page or alternatively click on the link in the top right hand corner.

 An information note on the Appointments system and how to use it has been produced by the Patient Participation Group in consultation with the Practice.
 You can view and download from the PPG Page or click on the Have Your Say tab and look at PPG General Information.

 Minor injuries have seen a significant increase in patients with bites due to the blandford fly.
 Please click on the attachment to see the information as advised by Public Health England.

 Blandford Fly 19.06.18